CarterLevinson/sleek/README.md

 1) Downgrade the build image used for deploying your site from `v2` back to `v1`

-2) Set the `ZOLA_VERSION` environment variable to whatever version you are using to develop your site locally.
+2) Set the `ZOLA_VERSION` environment variable to whatever version you are using to develop your site locally, keep in mind that Sleek only supports Zola versions >= 0.17.0

 ## Features